albtrentadue/ClEnSensors/INSTALL.md

 ```$ sudo apt-get install rrdtool```

 RRDTool will require its python libraries to be installed as well to work with ClEnSensors
-To test the availability of PySerial library, the following command must terminate with no error messages:
+To test the availability of RRDTool python library, the following command must terminate with no error messages:

 ```$ python -c "import rrdtool"```